layoutBox/FlexLayout/README.md

 ## Changelog
-FlexboxLayout recent history is available in the are documented in the [CHANGELOG](CHANGELOG.md).
+FlexLayout recent history is available in the are documented in the [CHANGELOG](CHANGELOG.md).

 <br>